Also Known As

-Vitamin or amino acid deficiencies are a contributing factor in some cases of cracked hooves.
+Vitamin or amino acid deficiencies are a contributing factor in some cases of cracked hoofs.

 Although there is no way to prevent all hoof cracks, keeping horses appropriately shod, giving them consistent exercise with opportunity to toughen hooves, consistently following a program of daily inspections, hoof cleaning, and, when necessary, trimming, will drastically reduce the number and size of hoof cracks.

-Good stall and paddock sanitation, plus protection from frequent wet-to-dry cycles during which the hooves contract and expand, are important for good hoof health.
+Good stall and paddock sanitation, plus protection from frequent wet-to-dry cycles during which the hoofs contract and expand, are important for good hoof health.

-A balanced diet that provides adequate amounts of calcium, biotin, and the essential amio acids will also help keep a horse's hooves in good shape.
+A balanced diet that provides adequate amounts of calcium, biotin, and the essential amio acids will also help keep a horse's hoofs in good shape.